-- where only one party needs to make a correction, a "back-dated" CORR report should be used; - where both parties need to make the same correction, a "back-dated" corrected REUU report is required.
+• where both parties need to make the same correction, a "back-dated" corrected REUU report is required.

 Note that REUU reports cannot be cancelled by using EROR reports.
-This is because ESMA's Validation Rules (contrary to the RTS on transaction reporting) require each REUU report to have a unique combination of the following fields:
+This is because ESMA's Validation Rules (contrary to the RTS on transaction reporting) require each REUU report to have a unique combination of the following fields: • Table 4, field 4, Reporting Counterparty

-- Table 4, field 4, Reporting Counterparty - Table 4, field 5, Entity Responsible for the Report
+• Table 4, field 5, Entity Responsible for the Report